Subscribe to Events¶

 If you do not provide any topics, you subscribe to all events emitted by the contract.
 More information about topics can be found in the Understanding event logs on the Ethereum blockchain Medium post.

 By executing this code, you'll establish a subscription to monitor ERC-20 token transfer events on Moonbeam.
-The terminal will display a subscription ID indicating a successful setup and await any new events emitted by the contract.
+New events will be logged to the terminal as they occur.

 Understanding Event Logs¶